mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/reference/addons/index.md

 ### Create an addon repository for your applications

 Create a git repository that can be reached from a pod inside your cluster.
+You can read more about that in our [Addon Repositories tutorial][addon_tutorial].

 #### Repository Structure

-See the [D2iQ base addons repository](https://github.com/mesosphere/kubernetes-base-addons) for an example and documentation of the repository structure.
+See the [D2iQ base addons repository][base_addons_repo] for an example and documentation of the repository structure.

 #### Addon Record